Home Insurance Without Inspection — Compare No-Inspection Coverage Options (2026)

 State Farm

-For newer homes β generally those built within the last 10β15 years β and homes in lower-risk areas, State Farm frequently waives the physical inspection requirement and relies on property records, aerial data, and applicant-provided information instead.
-Their local agent network also provides a human touch that many homeowners appreciate, especially when navigating complex coverage decisions.
+State Farm is the largest home insurer in the United States by market share.
+For newer homes — generally those built within the last 10–15 years — and homes in lower-risk areas, State Farm frequently waives the physical inspection requirement and relies on property records and aerial data instead.

 - Inspection often waived for newer / low-risk homes